 How Cross Mating Increases the Risk of Fires

 The main concern behind the mismatching of connections comes from the potential fire hazard that they can cause.
 PV connectors require perfect matches for them to function as designed.
-If they don’t have that match, it can cause misalignment within the connector.
+If they don’t have that match it can cause a misalignment within the connector.

 Mismatched connectors have the potential to create burnt connections, arch, and start structural fires.
 Many PV fires have started due to mismatched PV connectors; for example, the PV fires in the Netherlands.